How Much Does It Cost to Get Dentures?

 2) Partial Dentures (Removable)

-A partial denture only replaces the teeth that are missing.
+A partial denture only replaces the permanent teeth that are missing.
 It snaps into place around any natural teeth you’re still able to retain.
 It’s called a partial because it only restores part of your arch of teeth.
 Partial dentures usually have a chrome/metal base.
 Smaller versions can also be crafted out of a more flexible acrylic material (i.e., “Valplast” partials.)

 3) Partial Dentures (Fixed)